Quick Answer

 - Stabilization is legal only because the SEC carved it out.
 Without the carve-out, the same activity would be price manipulation.

-A penalty bid lets the syndicate manager reclaim the selling concession from any syndicate member whose customers flip shares back into the stabilization effort.
+A penalty bid lets the syndicate manager reclaim the selling concession from a syndicate member when the securities that member originally sold are bought back by the syndicate in a syndicate covering transaction.

-- The mechanic: if a syndicate member's customer sells shares (the syndicate manager identifies the seller through trade-flow data), the manager strips the selling concession from that syndicate member
+- The mechanic: when shares a syndicate member sold are repurchased by the syndicate in a covering transaction (typically shares a customer flipped back into the market), the manager strips the selling concession from that syndicate member

 - Purpose: discourage syndicate members from allocating to known flippers; align the syndicate's incentives with holding-period investors